majk1/shellrc/README.md

    added and linked ipv6-utils.sh with functions: `ipv6_mac_to_ipv6` and `ipv6_ipv6_to_mac`
    `set-session-title` and `unset-session-titel` functions to set/unset `SESSION_TITLE` env var - prefix for terminal title
    `docker-storage-usage` function for mac os docker replaces `docker-qcow2-usage`
+   `docker-stats` function which runs `docker stats` with formatting where container name is also included
    `run-in` function in core, usage: `run-in [-v] <directory> <all other arguments are the command to run with arguments>`

  * **1.7.3**